 This program requires a steady progression through at least four high-level mathematics courses, generally taken at a rate of one per semester.
-MTH 173 and MTH 174 are pre- or corequisites for several engineering courses.
-Applicants who place into developmental mathematics will face additional mathematics courses, which do not count toward degree progress, before even qualifying for MTH 173.
+MTH 263 and MTH 264 are pre- or corequisites for several engineering courses.
+Applicants who place into developmental mathematics will face additional mathematics courses, which do not count toward degree progress, before even qualifying for MTH 263.
 Accordingly, applicants are urged to study their math thoroughly before taking the mathematics placement test to avoid having to repeat one or more mathematics courses unnecessarily.

 This program includes the courses usually required in the first two years of a baccalaureate engineering curriculum.
-The minimum number of credits required for graduation from the Reynolds Engineering AS degree is 68.
 Students should consult with their engineering advisor at the earliest possible date to acquaint themselves with the requirements of the engineering program at the college or university to which transfer is planned.